-In the field, users may need probes a little more flexible than bridge probes.
-Transmit-receive (T-R) probes are such an alternative.
+In my previous article, I discussed the frequency range of a sensitive bridge probe (impedance probe).
+From a sensitivity standpoint, bridge probes have a relatively narrow frequency range.
+This has the effect of binding bridge probes to the applications they’re tuned for.
+In the field, however, users usually need more flexible probes.
+Transmit-Receive (T-R) probes are such an alternative.
 The coil configuration in transmit-receive probes (also known as driver-pickup probes and reflection probes) have a relatively better sensitivity to defects, up to a certain point.

-Advantages of T-R Probes
+Advantages of Transmit-Receive Probes

-Limitations of T-R Probes
+Limitations of Transmit-Receive Probes

 Low frequency = Thermal drift

 At low frequencies (better probe penetration), the transmitter coil has a low impedance that increases its current.
 This leads the transmitter coil to generate a lot of heat, which has negative effects on the quality of returned signals and the equipment itself.

 At the high end of the frequency range, the transmitter coil’s inductance can resonate with the parasitical capacitance of:

 - Probe cable

 - Test instrument